 The desire of the CCA faculty and staff is to provide an environment where learning is engaging and fun and where students feel safe, secure, and valued.
-In order to provide such an environment, certain things will not be allowed.
+In order to provide such an environment, guidelines of CCA's program are listed below.